2014 Ohio Individual Income and School District Income Tax returns will be available to I-File beginning on January 20, 2015.

 The Ohio Department of Taxation has implemented increased security measures to protect Ohioans and the state from identity theft and tax fraud.
 As a result, all taxpayers using Income Tax Online Services are required to complete a new registration.
-Each taxpayer will need his or her 2012 Federal Adjusted Gross Income (if an Ohio IT1040 was filed), OR the issue date from an Ohio issued Drivers License or State ID (to register).
+Each taxpayer will need his or her 2013 Federal Adjusted Gross Income (if an Ohio IT 1040 or IT 1040EZ was filed), OR the issue date from an Ohio issued Drivers License or State ID to register.
 If you do not have the required components OR if you are filing an Ohio income tax return for the first time, you are not eligible to use Income Tax Online Services.

 You may use Online Services to electronically file your state and school district income tax returns free of charge, view and make electronic income tax payments, view and print 1099G and/or 1099INT notices and electronically receive certain notifications that are available for viewing and/or printing.